courses will be offered and when?

 week prior to starting your first course;

-- Use the "Check Your Computer" tool on the PBS TeacherLine Web site to be sure your computer has the right software and settings;
+- Use the "Check Your Computer" tool to be sure your device has the right software and settings;

 - Add "firstname.lastname@example.org" and "email@example.com" to your email contacts list to ensure you receive course notices;

-- Know the course participation policies ahead of time;

-to check your e-mail at least every two days while you are taking
+- Know our course participation policies ahead of time; to check your e-mail at least every two days while taking

 - Login to your course at least three times a week (beginning, middle,